 HateBrakers provides close-up conversations with people who have caused, witnessed or endured acts of hate from bullying to genocide–and gone on to become heroes, healers and leaders.

-Hate (v.) a deep dislike or resentment that may involve cruelty and violence
+Hate (n.) a deep dislike or resentment that may involve cruelty and violence

 HateBrakers are victims, witnesses, and perpetrators who put a stop to the predictable cycle of hate-breeds-hate instead of becoming haters themselves.

-Meet A Hero, Be A Hero is a video resource guide that addresses themes from abuse to bullying to race-baiting to scapegoating to genocide, highlighting moral courage in the face of acts of hate.
+Meet A Hero, Be A Hero is a video resource guide that addresses themes from bullying to genocide, highlighting moral courage in the face of acts of hate.

 This educational program spotlights individuals who have experienced acts of hate as either targets, witnesses, or perpetrators.
-Each one used that experience with hate as a springboard to make change and became a model of civility.
+Each one of them has been empowered from their entanglement with hate and has gone on to become change makers.

-HateBrakers partners with classroom teachers to present short videos that highlight these HateBrakers.
-Teachers facilitate discussions and activities designed to help students explore issues and themes evoked by the testimonials.
+HateBrakers partners with facilitators to present short videos that highlight these HateBrakers.
+Presenters facilitate discussions and activities designed to help students explore issues and themes evoked by the testimonials.
 Meet a Hero, Be a Hero empowers students to find courage through adversity and become leaders themselves.

-If you would like to get your classroom or school connected to this program please click here!
+If you would like to connect to this program please click here!